 QP also has port facilities at Ras Laffan City as an export facility for LNG, condensate, other hydrocarbon products and sulfur derived from the processing of gas produced from the North Field.
 QP acts as the port authority and operates the port facilities of Ras Laffan City on behalf of the State.
-Ras Laffan City has developed a port expansion plan which will accommodate the expected growth of industries at Ras Laffan City, including expansions in LNG, GTL, petrochemicals, aromatics and gas treating facilities.
-As a result of the current expansion, the port is expected to support the annual export of approximately 77.0 mta of LNG by 2011.
+Ras Laffan City has developed a port expansion plan which will accommodate the expected growth of industries at Ras Laffan City.
+As a result of the current expansion, the port is expected to support the annual export of approximately 77 mta of LNG by 2011.
 It is anticipated that the port will undergo further expansion in the future to match the growth of industries at Ras Laffan City, including LNG projects.